Finding a Largest-Area Triangle in a Terrain in Near-Linear Time: New algorithm

 \subsection{Putting things together}

-Because of Lemma~\ref{lem:union}, by handling the interactions between the standard lists at each node $v$ of $\mathcal{T}$ and between the standard list and each of the hereditary lists, we find an optimal triangle whose apex lies in $A$.
+At each node $v$ of $\mathcal{T}$, we handle the interactions between the standard lists $L_v,R_v$, as discussed in Section~\ref{sec:stst}, and twice the interactions between a standard list and a hereditary list ($L_v,R^h_v$ is one group, and $L^h_v,R_v$ is another group), as discussed in Section~\ref{sec:sthe}.
+Taking the maximum over all nodes of $\mathcal{T}$, we find an optimal triangle whose apex lies in $A$ because of Lemma~\ref{lem:union}.
+At each node $v$ we spend $O(|L_v| + |R_v| + |L_v^h| + |R_v^h|)$, assuming that the lists are already sorted.

-To get the lists sorted at each node, we can use the same technique that Chazelle et. al \cite{Chazelle1994} used to improve their running time.
-We define a partial order in the segments of $L$: a segment $\ell$ is a predecessor of $\ell'$ if they share some $x$-coordinate and $\ell$ is above $\ell'$ at the common $x$-coordinate, or if they do not share any $x$-coordinate and $\ell$ is to the left of $\ell'$.
-One can see that this definition is transitive and can be extended to a total order.
-This partial order can be computed with a sweep line algorithm and extended to a total order using a topological sort.
-Once this total order is computed at the root, it can be passed to its descendants in time proportional to the lists.
-(We compute this for $L$ and for $R$ separately.)
+To get the lists sorted at each node, we use the same technique that Chazelle et.~al~\cite[Section 3.1]{Chazelle1994} used to improve their running time.
+We define the following binary relation $\prec$ on the segments in $L$: for any two segments $\ell,\ell'\in L$, we have $\ell\prec \ell'$ if and only if there is a vertical line that intersects the interior of $\ell$ and $\ell'$ and, along that vertical line, $\ell$ is immediately below $\ell'$ (there are no other segments of $L$ in between).
+Using a left-to-right sweep-line algorithm we can compute in $O(|L| \log |L|)$ time the relations in $\prec$.
+Moreover, we can extend in $O(|L|)$ time this relation $\prec$ to a total order on $L$ using a topological sort.
+Once this total order for $L$ is computed at the root of the hereditary segment tree, it can be passed to its descendants in time proportional to the lengths of the lists.
+The restriction of this order to any node $v$ of $\mathcal{T}$ gives the desired order for $L_v$, $L^h_v$.
+A similar computation is done for $R$ separately.

-\begin{theorem} A largest area triangle inside a terrain with $n$ vertices can be found in $O(n \log n)$ time. \end{theorem} \begin{proof} The computation of the total order extending the above-below relation takes $O(n \log n)$ for $L$ and for $R$.
+\begin{theorem} A triangle of largest area inside a terrain with $n$ vertices can be found in $O(n \log n)$ time. \end{theorem} \begin{proof} The computation of the total order extending the above-below relation takes $O(n \log n)$ for $L$ and for $R$.
 After this, we can pass the sorted lists to each child in time proportional to the size of the lists.
 Thus, we spend additional $O(|L_v|+|R_v|+|L^h_v|+R^h_v|)$ time per node $v$ of the hereditary tree to get the sorted lists.

 Once the lists at each node $v$ of the hereditary tree are sorted, we spend $O(|L_v|+|R_v|+|L^h_v|+R^h_v|)$ time to handle the apices of $A_v$, as explained above.
-Using \eqref{eq:boundlists}, the total time over all nodes together is $O(n\log n)$. \end{proof}
+Using the bound in equation \eqref{eq:boundlists}, the total time over all nodes together is $O(n\log n)$. \end{proof}